Monday to Friday

 Fleetcarma

-Provides precise data on each vehicle's energy consumption and CO2 emissions to optimize fleet utilization.
-Reports can be customized to meet specific business needs.
-Real-time geolocation functionality.
+Provides precise data on the energy consumption and CO2 emissions of each vehicle to optimise fleet use.

-Limited to vehicles equipped with FleetCarma hardware.
 Some important features are only available in premium packages.
-High cost.

 Chargepointfleet

-Limited to vehicles equipped with Chargepoint charging stations.
-High cost.
+Limited to vehicles equipped with Chargepoint charging points.

 Greenlots